CapacitorSet/arduino-threads/README.md

 # arduino-threads

-A library to emulate threads on Arduino and other platforms without native threads.
+A library to emulate threads on Arduino and other platforms without native threads, based on [Roman Black's work](http://www.romanblack.com/PICthread.htm).

 You can see a working example in `test.cpp`.